 When guests need a break from dancing, what's more fun than an interactive game?
 Options like bocce ball, oversize Jenga, and backgammon are fun ways to get your friends and family to interact with each other.

 Serve Late-Night Snacks

-Yes, you're serving dinner and dessert, but those are typically devoured hours before the reception actually ends.
+Yes, you're having dinner and dessert, but those are typically devoured hours before the reception actually ends.
 And with couples extending their parties later and later, it's likely that more than just a few of your guests will be thinking of a tasty late-night snack.
-Have your caterer bring out hand-held options like sliders and fries, mini grilled cheese, or coffee and donuts about an hour before the reception ends to revive revelers.
+Have your caterer bring out handheld options like sliders and fries, mini grilled cheeses, or coffee and donuts about an hour before the reception ends to revive revelers.

 Give a Favor People Will Use

 Trust us, people don't want a framed photo of you and your new spouse.
 If you're going to spend the money on favors, select something your guests won't leave on the table.
 Mini bottles of bubbly, a yummy snack like cookies or popcorn, or a treat they can enjoy once back at home like jam or syrup are all crowd-pleasers.

 No one wants your wedding night to end, but since it has to, go out on a high note.
 Do a fun and festive farewell, like a fireworks show, sparkler exit, or confetti send-off.
 Your guests will love it, and it will make for some amazing photos.